hyunjunian/Poor-Charlie-s-Almanack/en.md

 # Poor Charlie’s Almanack: The Essential Wit and Wisdom of Charles T. Munger

-For Charles T. Munger

-who, in his own words, would tell you:
+For Charles T. Munger, who, in his own words, would tell you:

 “Acquire worldly wisdom and adjust your behavior accordingly.
 If your new behavior gives you a little temporary unpopularity with your peer group… then to hell with them.”

+# Foreword

-# Foreword: Collison on Munger
+## Collison on Munger

-## John Collison
+*by John B. Collison*

+*Dublin, April 2023*

 I first came across *Poor Charlie’s Almanack* in my 20s, when I was trying to learn everything I could about what made successful businesses tick.
 As I leafed through its oversize pages, I found it to be a refreshing rebuttal of conventional financial wisdom, delivered with unusual simplicity and candor.
 Never before had I heard a venerated businessperson express such trenchant insights about investing, finance, and the world more broadly, and with such—to use a favored Munger phrase—chutzpah.
 One can’t help but read a line like “Without numerical fluency… you are like a one-legged man in an ass-kicking contest” and come away not only chuckling but also a little bit wiser.